Ukraine Never Was, Will Never Be, Russia

 It was followed in September 1989 by the founding of Narodnyi Rukh Ukrainy, the Popular Movement of Ukraine for Reconstruction.
 Leonid Kravchuk, First Secretary of the Ukraine Communist Party, then the only legal party, could not officially recognize Rukh as an opposition party, but quietly permitted it to publish its political agenda and hold its first constituent congress.

-Two months later, November 9, 1989, the Berlin Wall came down , the border between East and West Germany opened wide, and at their Malta Summit, December 2 – 3, Gorbachev and George H.W.
+Two months later, November 9, 1989, the Berlin Wall came down, the border between East and West Germany opened wide, and at their Malta Summit less than a month later, December 2 – 3, Gorbachev and U.S. President George H.W.
 Bush declared an end to the Cold War.

-The following month, January 21, 1990, hundreds of thousands of Ukrainians formed a 700-kilometer-long human chain between Kyiv and Lyiv to reaffirm the 1919 unification of the Ukrainian People’s Republic and West Ukrainian National Republic.
+The following month, January 21, 1990, hundreds of thousands of Ukrainians linked arms in a 700-kilometer-long human chain between Kyiv and Lviv to reaffirm the 1919 unification of the Ukrainian People’s Republic and West Ukrainian National Republic.

 On December 6, 1991, Kravchuk, just elected Ukraine’s first president, Russian President Boris Yeltsin, and Stanisalv Shushkevich of Belarus met in Minsk and signed the Belovezh Accords, formally extinguishing the Soviet Union.

 Ukraine today is a democracy, not a perfect one, but getting there, unlike Russia, which no longer even pretends to have free elections.
 In Ukraine, opposition candidates have time and time again replaced incumbents with peaceful transitions, the acid test of a functioning democracy.
 Ukraine has had six presidents since 1991, only one, Leonid Kuchma (1994 – 2005), served more than a single term.